-Phoksundo and Rara Lake Trek initiate as we board a flight from Kathmandu to Nepalgunj; followed by connecting flight to Juphal.
+Phoksundo and Rara Lake Trek initiate as we board a flight from Kathmandu to Nepalgunj; followed by a connecting flight to Juphal.
 It is the starting point of the trek where we reach Chhekpa, Ringmo village before arriving at the deepest lake of Nepal, Phoksundo Lake next day.
 Following the trails, we head further towards Pungmo, Kagmara Phedi via the high pass of Kagmara La pass.